BbIXOD/PortfolioUnity/README.md

 My first but still interesting game.
 The main point is to not look at its code.
 This is third person shooter with some mechanics.

-__This intros, sprites and dialog system made mostly not by me but by Dmutre__
+__This intros, sprites and dialog system made mostly not by me but by Dmutre.
+Also note that there is easilly findable easter egg from him which i forget to remove so pls remove sound when approaching suspicious candles on lvl 2__

 https://github.com/BbIXOD/Portfolio/assets/108470719/177ab2b0-4118-4d43-b2ea-27021dd986af